 If your little one loves stickers, a car or plane trip is the perfect time to pull them out!
 Just make sure they have some paper to stick them on.
 I always manage to find one or two stuck to my elbow by the end.
 Again, if you have older children, they can be really helpful with helping your toddler with these.

-Quick release window stickers can also be fun to put on windows of the plane or car.
+Quick-release window stickers can also be fun to put on the windows of the plane or car.
 Just make sure they are meant for those surfaces and come off easily.
 Resusable stickers come on and off easily, so they lessen frustration for young children.

 Electronics for Toddler Plane or Car Activities

 Pack suitable headphones for your child to wear.
-Not everyone on the plane or in the car needs to listen to Baby Shark over and over again.
-Screen time and headphones can be a lifesaver for your sanity on a long trip, so don’t feel guilty about it!
+Not everyone on the plane or in the car needs to listen to Baby Shark repeatedly.
+Screen time and headphones can be a lifesaver for your sanity on a long trip, so don’t feel guilty!

 I hope these ideas for toddler plane activities or car activities for toddlers are helpful to you on your journey.
-If you need more ideas for planning a road trip with your family during these “unprecedented times”, be sure to hop to this post next.
+If you need more ideas for planning a road trip with your family, be sure to hop to this post next.